vmstr99/MLDL_Project-FL-SS/README.md

 ### Machine Learning and Deep Learning a.a.
 2022/2023
 #### Politecnico di Torino

-In this project we present an analysis of various sce- narios of Semantic Segmentation and Federated Learning implementations for autonomous driving.
+In this project we present an analysis of various scenarios of Semantic Segmentation and Federated Learning implementations for autonomous driving.
 The analysis is based on comparing these various approaches with a cen- tralized baseline done with the IDDA Dataset.
 Moreover,